stormasm/hackernews-who-is-hiring/README.md

 ##### Links to each month's posts on Hackernews

-**2016** links are templates with no data, as the year progresses each month I will fill in the link at or around the beginning of each month.

-Enjoy this archive !

 This is a
 [Hackernews]
 (https://news.ycombinator.com/)
 who is hiring archive.

+It goes back to January 2014 and each month there after.

+Note the 2017 links will be populated as the year progresses.

+Enjoy this archive !